Troubleshooting and Debugging

 “The kernel for <>.ipynb appears to have died.
 It will restart automatically.”

-If Python code in your notebook returns this error, copy the code to a Terminal and run it there as a script.
+If Python code in your notebook returns the error, “The kernel for <>.ipynb appears to have died.
+It will restart automatically.”, copy the code to a Terminal and run it there as a script.

 Notebooks are limited to 8GB of memory.
 If your notebook uses more memory than that, this is the error message you will see.
 Running the code in a terminal will return more informative error messages to help you diagnose the issue and/or confirm it’s a memory usage issue.